Integrated-Intelligence-Lab/canonical_sets/README.rst

 The package and the code is provided "as-is" and there is NO WARRANTY of any kind.
 Use it only if the content and output files make sense to you.

+Currently some dependencies of the package do not support the Apple M1 and M2 chips.
+We will offer support asap.

 Acknowledgements
 ----------------